 We are able to deal with most of the common injuries ourselves but those birds which need special or surgical attention are taken to a specialist avian vet.

-Please note: Unfortunately we are not often able to offer a “rescue service” where we come and collect the bird.
-If you do find an injured bird of prey you can telephone us on 01562 700014 or, if we are closed, you can use our emergency out of hours number at the bottom of this page and we will advise you on what to do.
-We will care for any bird of prey brought into us and we will release it back into the wild as soon as possible.
-For a local rescue service (North Worcestershire) for all wild birds (and other animals) please contact Worcestershire Wildlife Rescue.
+Unfortunately we are not often able to offer a “rescue service” where we come and collect the bird.
+If you do find an injured bird of prey you can telephone us on 01562 700014.
+If we are closed, you can use our emergency out of hours number at the top of this page and we will advise you on what to do.
+We will care for any bird of prey brought into us and we will return it to the wild as soon as possible.
+For a local rescue service (North Worcestershire) for all wild birds (and other animals) please contact Worcestershire Wildlife Rescue or Vale Wildlife Rescue.

 By sponsoring one of the resident birds housed here at The Falconry Centre you are helping us to pay to feed the bird through the year.
 This allows us to free up funds to help maintain the centre and allow us to rehabilitate injured wild birds of prey that are brought into us.
 It’s a great way to support our work and receive a whole host of treats too – including a photograph of your sponsored bird, a certificate of sponsorship, fact card about your bird and even free entry tickets to come and visit us!
-For more information, please visit our Bird Sponsorship page.
+One off donations are of course also welcome which go directly to our valuable rehabilitation, conservation and education work.
+For more information, please visit our How to Support Us page.

 We are very pleased to work closely with the local representative of the British Trust for Ornithology’s Bird Ringing Scheme.
 When a wild bird of prey brought to us has been assessed as being fit for release, before doing so, the bird is fitted with a leg ring.
 This is completely painless and does not affect the bird’s ability to fly or hunt in the wild.
 It is done for monitoring purposes; bird ringing generates information on the survival, productivity and movements of birds, helping scientists and conservationists to understand why populations are changing in particular with regard to the decline of some species.
 It lets us know what happens to the bird if it is ever picked up again and feeds into data on survival rates of these wild species.
 For more information about the British Trust for Ornithology and the Bird Ringing Scheme, please Click Here to Visit The BTO Website.